-South Valley Civic Theatre (SVCT) is entering its fiftieth year of presenting live theater to patrons from the South Bay and beyond.
+South Valley Civic Theatre (SVCT) is entering its fifty-first year of presenting live theater to patrons from the South Bay and beyond.
 It is the resident theater company of the Morgan Hill Community Playhouse.
 Each annual season features five productions, typically including a large musical with an all-age cast, a smaller and/or perhaps more modern or less well-known musical, a teen musical, a children’s musical, and a non-musical comedy or drama.
 Our play selection committee strives each year to create a balance of classic and contemporary theater that showcases the talents of our acting community and captivates our audiences.

 SVCT’s roots date back to 1969, when Gilroy Community Theatre (GCT) was established in 1969 by Gilroy residents Al and Frances “Pinky” Bloom and a small group of dedicated volunteers.
 GCT’s first show was Come Blow Your Horn, in September, 1969.
 GCT became a nonprofit 501(c)3 organization in 1974.
 The “Theater Angels Art League”, a precursor to today’s “Gilroy Arts Alliance”, initially served as the fund-raising/auxiliary end of the theater and typically provided an opening night reception for each production.